Davidster/ikari/README.md

 - [x] spawn as many planets as I can, make them bounce around the boundaries
 - [x] add mipmaps
 - [x] add super sampling anti-aliasing
-- [ ] add a skybox
+- [x] add a skybox
-  - [ ] try to use one of my photospheres or panorama from comp-425
+  - [x] try to use one of my photospheres or panorama from comp-425 - it worked!
 - [ ] use clippy with this project
 - [ ] support normal maps
 - [ ] refactor the proj!